 It’s not just about locking the door and throwing a smart jumper over your pyjamas, your online meeting set-up needs a little more thought.
 Here are some of the main things you should consider:

 What meeting platform is right for you?

 There are lots of online meeting platforms out there.
-Different platforms suit different organisations, but if you’re in a hurry to find the right one for you, we have a handy comparison table in tour report you can use to review your options.
+Different platforms suit different organisations, but if you’re in a hurry to find the right one for you, we have a handy comparison table on page 6 of our report that you can use to review your options.

 How to create compelling content